Gun Grease vs Gun Oil: Which to Use Where (2026 Guide)

 What is better, gun grease or gun oil?

-Neither product wins universally.
-Oil works best for high-speed moving parts like bolt carrier groups.
-Grease performs better on high-pressure contact points or for long-term storage.
+Neither wins universally.
+Oil is better for high-speed moving parts like the bolt carrier group rails and gas rings.
+Grease is better for high-pressure contact points like the cam pin and locking lugs, and for long-term storage.
+Most experienced AR owners use both.

 When should grease be used instead of oil?

-Use grease on cam pins, locking lugs, or storage-prepped firearms.
-Additionally, apply grease when you want thicker protection in localized friction zones.
+Use grease on the cam pin, locking lugs, or storage-prepped firearms.
+Apply grease anywhere you need thicker, longer-lasting protection in localized friction zones — especially places where oil migrates away under pressure.

 Can I use WD-40 as gun lube?

-WD-40 is not designed as a long-term firearm lubricant.
-It displaces moisture but lacks the protective film strength required for cycling components.
-Therefore, choose a dedicated firearm lubricant.
+No. WD-40 is a water-displacement product, not a long-term firearm lubricant.
+It lacks the protective film strength required for cycling components and evaporates quickly.
+Use a dedicated firearm oil instead.

 Should you oil or grease a Glock?

-Most modern pistols, including Glocks, function best with light oil.
+Most modern pistols, including Glocks, run best with light oil.
 Apply sparingly to slide rails and barrel contact points.
-Grease may work in limited areas but should remain minimal.
+A small amount of grease on the slide rails can extend service intervals, but keep it minimal.

 Why do Glocks jam so easily?

-Glocks rarely jam when maintained properly.
-Malfunctions typically result from poor lubrication, dirty magazines, weak ammunition, or improper grip technique.
+Glocks rarely jam when properly maintained.
+Most malfunctions come from poor lubrication, dirty magazines, weak ammunition, or a limp-wrist grip rather than the gun itself.

 Is WD-40 good for Glocks?